lesliexin/FirstAED/README.md

 Goals: To create better access to AEDs in an emergency, educate people about heart attacks and cardiac arrest, and make it easier for people to register their AED.

-# What the app does:
+# What the app does
 Finds the location of nearby AEDs, displays them on a map Spreads awareness about the symptoms of heart attack & cardiac arrest Better prepares people for crisis situations